cr0wnctf/cr0wnctf.github.io/_posts/2020-06-05-hsctf-emojis.markdown

 That makes things a bit clearer.
 There are 3 phases:

-1. Input Flag (12chars)
+1. Input Flag (13chars)
 2. Mess around the flag bytes
-3. Output the flag (12chars)
+3. Output the flag (13chars) **(Given output: xB^r_En}INc4v)**

 At this point in a regular rev challenge I would reach for angr and let it do it's thing, sadly, that's not possible here...
 Or is it?
 My solution: **write a shitty angr clone!**.
 We can use z3 to symbolically pipe input into the challenge, and track the operations done on them before being output.
-This is a bit messy to do since we need to branch 128(7 ifs) times and track each state and associated constraints.
 Then at the end we constrain our symbolic outputs to the given outputs and we can then solve for the flag input!
-Just like Angr!
+Just like real Angr!

-An example end state showing how flag characters and tracked and the constraints to reach this state:
+An example end state showing how input flag characters are tracked and their constraints:

 ```
 out[0]  = flag_in[0] + flag_in[11] - (flag_in[2] - 8 + 4)